dev-madepozo/C-language/README.md

 | 08  | 🗒️ Notes                                          | 🔴         |[view](/programs/08_Notes)         |
 | 09  | 🌀 Fibonacci                                      | 🟢         |[view](/programs/09_Fibonacci)     |

+## How to contribute

+If you'd like to contribute to this repository, feel free to fork it and submit a pull request with your suggestions or improvements.

 ## Contact

 Feel free to connect with me if you have any questions, suggestions, or just want to chat: